 And what I mean by that is prompting happy users to leave a review when they achieved something inside the app, whatever that might be, and build a mobile focused support system alongside for negative or maybe just constructive feedback with in-app messages, chat bots, FAQs and all that kind of stuff.
 So that people know you care about support and there is not just an email where someone can send feedback, and they may never know if it even gets read.
 On the contrary, it’s very easy for users to stay in contact with a publisher.
 Also, as for the happy users who tend to not review an app at all because they are satisfied and don’t have any intent to do so – you will be able to push them to write reviews in the app stores.
 I think that’s really important.

 I think that the most important thing is really to get the ASO basics right.
 This means you need to understand what are keywords, on the one hand.
 You need to find out which keywords are relevant for your target audience, for which keywords you can rank, where the competition isn’t too high, or you also have a chance to beat them.
 Once you have identified such keywords, it’s about integrating those keywords into your store listing, implementing them into your title, subtitle, keywords and so on.
-And once you did this, you have to check out if the strategy that you had is also working and if you are ranking for those keywords that you actually want to rank for.
+And once you did this, you have to check out if the app store optimization strategy that you had is also working and if you are ranking for those keywords that you actually want to rank for.
 As you can see, this is really kind of a process, always analyzing where you are, then taking decisions, optimizing and once again analyzing.
 And this is going over and over and over again.
 So I think that this is really the first and most important thing when it comes to the topic of app store optimization.

 Secondly, I have to say that understanding app metrics and identifying good opportunities for growth or identifying markets are actually getting a lot of momentum.
-It’s really kind of the next big thing because those learnings you can integrate into your user acquisition strategy.
+It’s really kind of the next big thing because those learnings you can integrate into your user acquisition strategy and app store optimization techniques.
 For example, if you figure out that you’re ranking or that you are getting a lot of organic traffic from a specific market, for example, in Brazil, then you want to find out why this is happening.
 And when you see, because your app is just a super good fit to a specific target audience over there, then the next question should be: how can I get even more users from this specific market, from the specific target audience?
 And therefore, I think user acquisition is really great based on metrics.

 Finally, it’s really worth considering thinking a little bit outside of the box and maybe not doing what everybody else is doing – could be also really good tactics